SK-tklab/MES/README.md

 **Optimize Sampled function from GP posterior**
 First, We construct Bayesian linear regression that approximate GP posterior using Random Fourier Features.
-Then, we ca sample functions by sampling weights of BLR.
+Then, we can sample functions by sampling weights of BLR.
 We can get optimal value to maximizing sampled function.

 ## Plot